-Area of 0.3 hectare and more, covered with trees higher that 2 meter or with bushes higher than 1.5 meter.
-Their canopy should cover 30 percent or more of the total area.
+Area of 0.5 hectare and more, at least 10 meter wide covered with trees.
+Their canopy should cover 10 percent or more of the total area.

 Forest restoration

 Forestry related activity that aims at forest restoration on the areas of forest not covered by trees.
 Forest restoration activities include forest planting and seeding, as well as facilitating its natural recovery.